-- 1. The blocker has the right to block any ball within the opponent's space with his/her hands beyond the net provided that: - this ball, after the first or second contact by the opposing team, is directed towards the blocker's court and - no player of the opposing team is close enough to the net in that part of the playing space to continue his/her action.
+- 1. The blocker has the right to block any ball within the opponent's space with his/her hands beyond the net provided that: - this ball, after the first or second contact by the opposing team, is directed towards the blocker's court and - no player of the opposing team is close enough to the net in that part of the playing space to play the ball with a second or third contact.

-However, if a player of the opposing team is near the ball and about to play it, the block touch beyond the net is a fault if the blocker contacts the ball before or during the player's action, thus having prevented the opponent's action.
+However, if a player of the opposing team is near the ball, which is completely on his side of the net, and about to play it, the block touch beyond the net is a fault if the blocker contacts the ball before or during the player's action, thus having prevented the opponent's action.